 4. Click each individual trait score based on rubric criteria.

 5. Click to calculate the earned grades, points, and percentage for your grade book.

-Research about the Six Traits of Writing
+Understand the Research Behind the Six Traits

 Where did the traits come from?